What Is a Gilt?

 Key Figures in the Market

 Although private investors can, and do, invest in gilts, they make up only a very small proportion of total ownership of government debt.
-At the time of writing, according to the DMO, there is more than £2.3 trillion of gilts in issue.
+According to the DMO, as of the 14 April 2025, total gilts in issue have a nominal value of £2.6 trillion.
 So, who else buys UK government bonds?

 Bank of England